I’m of the mind that holiday meals can be a fun self-expression, without causing undue stress for the cook.

 Other fun ideas:

-• Add Bernise to your mashed potatoes, or cream Bernise with butter and serve it with everything
+• Add Bernise to your mashed potatoes, or cream Bernise with soft butter and serve it with everything

 • Add Pierre Poivre N7 to your favorite creamed spinach recipe